-If you think your chocolate cake recipe is exceptional, or believe you’ve designed the next ‘big thing’ in the culinary world, you might want to protect your recipe.
-There are different types of protection in intellectual property, for example:
+If you think your chocolate cake recipe is exceptional, or you’ve designed the next ‘big thing’ in the culinary world, you might want to protect your recipe.
+There are different types of protection in intellectual property, such as:

 Can You Patent a Recipe?

-A patent is a legally enforceable right granted for a device, substance, method or process that is novel, inventive and useful.
+A patent is a legally enforceable right to exclusive use granted for an invention.
+This invention could be for a new device, substance, method or process.
+The invention must be novel, inventive and useful.

-The Patents Act 1990 requires applicants to satisfy the inventiveness test, ie require an inventive step that makes the unique.
-The Patents Commissioner can refuse to accept a patent request because the substance is either a simple mixture of known ingredients, or is produced merely by adding ingredients together (admixture).
+The Patents Act 1990 requires applicants to satisfy the inventiveness test.
+This requires the applicant to prove that their invention is unique.
+IP Australia can refuse to accept a patent request for a recipe because the substance is either a simple mixture of known ingredients, or is produced merely by adding ingredients together (admixture).